 All the other ones are not as obvious as they are just little plaques.
 It was a great way to get us around and exploring the city.

 Here below is the Cathedral of Zagreb (lower town)

 You have different architectural influences in Zagreb but I think we were first struck by the Austro-Hungarian influence.
 As well the lower town has a significant Viennese influence.

 The city has a botanical garden that is attached to the university and it’s free.🆓

-Underneath the umbrellas (see below) you have the experience that are checking out the the freshness and prices of the produce!
+Underneath the umbrellas (see below) you have ” experience ” checking out the the freshness and prices of the produce!
 Lets’ follow them! 😊What caught our eye right away was how meticulous everything was arranged.
 Have a look at these potatoes below, each has been perfectly & individually stacked.

 The market outdoors is where you have all the fresh produce, nuts, spices, flowers and more and then a covered underground section which is HUGE has all the fresh meats, sausages, pasta, breads, millions of cheese varieties and yes, freshly made warm PASTRIES! 🥮

 Of course everyone comes out on market day, so you never know who you’ll run into.
 We figured that’s why some people dress up for the occasion!😊